grp-schmidt/ms-census/README.md

 Metagenomic assemblies, Metagenome-Assembled Genomes (MAGs), gene calls and corresponding annotations are available via the SPIRE db [downloads page](spire.embl.de/downloads).

+Intermediary and pre-processed files to run scripts in the present repository are availbale via Zenodo under DOI 10.5281/zenodo.17482698.
+Please note that due to data size (several 10s of GBs), some data packages are only released for archaeal marker genes as example datasets run scripts.

 Inferred marker gene phylogenies with annotations, as well as pre-generated tree visualizations for archaeal markers are available via the EBI BioStudies repository the following accessions:

 | Accession | Description |